tuttlem/tuttlem.github.io/_posts/2012-11-20-daemons-in-python.md

 categories: [ "Programming", "python", "daemon" ]
 ---

-Didn't want to loose this bookmark, so thought I'd pop it here for later.
+Didn't want to lose this bookmark, so thought I'd pop it here for later.

 I would expect that you'll see some posts about this topic shortly.